drug-design/course/docs/chapters/conformational-analysis-examples.md

 ### Atropisomerism of Biphenyls
 *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures

-Most tetra ortho substituted biphenyls are optically resolvable.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/atropisomerism-biphenyls-c6eaac4c'><i class='fa fa-play' aria-hidden='true'></i></button>Most tetra ortho substituted biphenyls are optically resolvable.
 This is due to the restricted rotation about the single bond.
 This phenomena is called "atropisomerism", the rotational barrier is high enough to permit isolation of the two isomers.
 An example of enantiomeric chiral biphenyls is visualized here.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures